jsymons/base-python-curriculum/unit-21-file-management/lesson-5-first-line-from-file/README.md

 # First Line from File

-Write a function, that receives a path to a text file as parameter, and returns the first line of that file.
+Write a function that receives a path to a text file as parameter, and returns the first line of that file.

 Example: